Features

 step_size(float): step size between Sholl radii

-bins(iterable of floats): custom binning to use for the Sholl radii.
-If None, it uses
+bins(Iterable[float]): custom binning to use for the Sholl radii.

-intervals of step_size between min and max radii of ``morphs``.
+If None, it uses intervals of step_size between min and max radii of ``morphs``.

 Note: